elad-luz/selenium-java-saucedemo/README.md

     - Page Classes
     - Data Source files
     - Test Cases
-        - Full Test-Plan is written in Excel file (but currently, I've covered only a part of it):
+        - `<ROOT>\all-info-of-project\SaucedemoTestPlan.xlsx` - This is the Test-Plan (written in Excel file - currently, only partly covered).
-        `<ROOT>\all-info-of-project\SaucedemoTestPlan.xlsx`

 ## Overview